theNerd247/conix/readme.md

 Any ideas or help are welcome!
 Please submit a PR or open an issue as you see fit.
 I like to use the project board to organize my thoughts; check the todo column for tasks to work on.
 I will try and convert these to issues when I can.
-Please read the [./design.md](./design.md) document for the design of conix.

 # Related Works